Start of Semester Guide

 Emergencies: To report an emergency, call the IU Police Department at 911, (or 9-911 from any campus phone) or (812) 855-4111 from off campus.
 For information about campus emergency preparedness: http://protect.iu.edu/.

 Faculty Writing Groups: OVPFAA sponsors writing groups throughout the semester.
 Faculty Writing Groups meet weekly to help build accountability and community Peer Review Groups meet every other week during the semester to read and offer feedback on participants writing.
 All groups are open to full-time academic appointees.
-The application deadline for Fall 2024 is August 1, and for Spring 2025, it is November 1, 2024.
-For more information on writing groups, contact Gen Creedon, Director, Scholarly Writing Program, at swp@indiana.edu or (812) 855-5337, or visit: https://vpfaa.indiana.edu/faculty-resources/professional-development/scholarly-writing-program.html.
+For more information on writing groups, contact Gen Creedon, Director, Scholarly Writing Program, at swp@indiana.edu or (812) 855-5337, or visit: https://vpfaa.indiana.edu/programs-initiatives/scholarly-writing-program/index.html

 Mental Health Support for IU Employees, Student Academic Appointees, and their Family Members: Just like our students, SAAs and employees and their families may at times need mental health support.
 IU provides free access to an Employee Assistance Program (EAP).
 This confidential resource provides 24/7 access to professional counseling and referrals.
 Licensed counselors can provide short-term assistance with issues such as grief and loss, substance abuse, marriage and relationship problems, depression, work-related pressures, and stress and anxiety.
 Services are provided at no cost to all full-time employees, Graduate Appointees, Fellowship Recipients, and their household members.